Seagate/cortx-monitor/ContributingToCortx-Monitor.md

 - [1.4 Run Jenkins and System Tests](#14-Run-Jenkins-and-System-Tests)
 - [FAQs](#FAQs)

-Contributing to the sspl repository is a three-step process where you'll need to:
+Contributing to the cortx-monitor repository is a three-step process where you'll need to:

 1. [Clone the cortx-monitor repository](#131-Clone-the-cortx-monitor-repository)
 2. [Commit your Code](#132-Code-commits)